brittb123/ComplexGameSystems/README.md

 # How to use this project?

 Download the latest release for the source code of the project.
 This source code will be used to open the project containing the behavior tree.
+Create a folder in a destination you decide.
+Extract the source code files into the created folder.
+Open unreal engine then select open project to navigate to the folder with the source code.
+The project will open showing all project files with the main world open.
+You can press play to see the AI being showcased.
+Open the blueprints folder within the engine to see the AI folder.
+The AI behavior tree components are all in this folder.
+Double click the AINeedsBB to see the blackboard for the AI.